UniversalDependencies/UD_German-GSD/README.md

 # Changelog

+2021-11-15 v2.9
+  * Fixed UPOS and DEPREL of attributive usages of 'manche'.

 2020-11-15 Dan Zeman
   * Fixed UPOS of possessives mein, dein, sein, ihr, unser, euer from PRON (or even PROPN) to DET.